 In continuous operation and fully accredited since 1974, the Emergency Medicine (EM) Residency program at Wake Forest Baptist Medical Center is the oldest EM residency program in the Southeast and one of the first programs in the country.
 We are proud of our history but even more excited about our future: continuing to train high-quality emergency physicians who are capable of practicing EM in whatever setting they choose.

 The Medical Center is a 885-bed tertiary care institution affiliated with the Wake Forest University School of Medicine.
 Our emergency department, a Level I adult and pediatric trauma center, has an annual volume of more than 110,000 patient visits and sees the entire spectrum of human illness.
 Brenner Children’s Hospital, a 160-bed tertiary care center for children, is located on campus.

 Moses Cone Memorial Hospital, located in Greensboro, NC, is our affiliated community hospital.
 Our residents rotate through their busy emergency department (ED) for a valuable community-based EM experience.

-Wake Forest Baptist Health offers programs to support underrepresented minority residents and fellows training at Wake Forest Baptist Health and Wake Forest School of Medicine.
+Atrium Health Wake Forest Baptist offers programs to support underrepresented minority residents and fellows training at Wake Forest Baptist and the school of medicine.
 Learn more about the Kennedy Hopkins Scholars program.